Tell me the difference – Precision vs Jazz bass

-The Precision Bass with its thick neck and humbuckler makes it a distinct and recognisable tone, well sought after in its own right.
-The bouncy bottom end will play with nearly all genres of music and is commonly found in and used by Punk, Punk-Rock, Blues, Rock, Pop and Disco to name a few.
+The Precision Bass with its thick neck and humbuckler makes it a distinct and recognisable woolly tone, well sought after in its own right.
+Together with the bouncy bottom end will play with nearly all genres of music and is commonly found in and used by Punk, Punk-Rock, Blues, Rock, Pop and Disco to name a few.

 The Jazz Bass in today’s music

-The Jazz Bass uses a similar design to the Precision and has learned and improved on some the P bass’s advantages.
-Today the J Bass is used in all music genres and its flexibility provides endless choice to the player.
+The Jazz Bass uses a similar design to the Precision and has learned and improved on some the Precision bass early advantages.
+Because of this the Jazz Bass is used in all music genres and its flexibility provides endless choice to the player.
 Warm sounds, bright sounds, loud or quiet the Jazz has its place in all musical forms.

 Not just for Jazz

 Don’t let the name throw you though, it does not mean that you have to play Jazz or that it will sound Jazz like.
-Far from it – You will find that Jazz musicians in the 60’s chose the bass for its portability and because it was the newest electric instrument at the time and it stuck.
+Far from it – You will find this bass was associated with Jazz musicians in the 60’s after they chose it for its portability and because it was the newest electric instrument at the time and much smaller than a double bass.

-Its single coil pickups give it a recognisable character of smooth yet rich, raw, bright mid tones.
+Its single coil pickups give it a recognisable character of smooth yet rich, honky bright mid tones.
 This can be used to cut through the mix and attempt to stand out in some genres for instance in Jazz bass solos where bass has a prominent role to play and is in your face.

 What can the Jazz bass do for you